 On occasion natives indentured themselves.
 Other times, people were given a choice of prison or indentured servitude.
 An example is those who took part in the Battle of Dunbar in Scotland (1650).
 After the Scottish defeat, some of the Scots were sent to Lynn (Saugus) in the Massachusetts Bay Colony to work in the iron mine there as indentured servants.
 Sometimes children were indentured when they became fatherless or orphans.
 They would be placed in homes where they would be cared for and learn a vocation.

-Did indentured servants have rights?
+Did they have rights?

 Unfortunately, not all of the experiences were good ones.
 The servant’s life might be full of abuse.
 But, since there was a legal contract involved, the servant had recourse though the court system.
 Sometimes abused servants took the law into their own hands or ran away.
 When apprehended, the servant was subject to the same courts to which he or she might have appealed.
 However, the more remote a plantation or settlement was, the more opportunity for abuse was possible.
 A tragic example can be found with the Majorcans, Turks, and others, who were under the thumb of Andrew Turnball in Florida.